vacp2p/rfc-index/vac/1/coss.md

 Every specification has an independent lifecycle that documents clearly its current status.
-For a specification to receive a lifecycle status, a new specification SHOULD be presented by the team of the project.
+For a specification to receive a lifecycle status, a new specification SHOULD be presented by the team of the sub-domain.
-After discussion amongst the contributors has reached a rough consensus, as described in [RFC7282](https://www.rfc-editor.org/rfc/rfc7282.html), the specification MAY begin the process to upgrade a status.
+After discussion amongst the contributors has reached a rough consensus, as described in [RFC7282](https://www.rfc-editor.org/rfc/rfc7282.html), the specification MAY begin the process to upgrade it's status.

-For example, the Vac RFC service MAY assistant a project in creating a new specification.
+For example, the Vac RFC service MAY assistant a sub-domain in creating a new specification.
 When the specification reaches some level of maturity, the specification SHOULD enter the VAC RFC process.
-Similar to the the IETF working group adoption described in [RFC6174](https://www.rfc-editor.org/rfc/rfc6174.html), the VAC RFC process SHOULD facilitate all updates to the specification.
+Similar to the the IETF working group adoption described in [RFC6174](https://www.rfc-editor.org/rfc/rfc6174.html), the Vac RFC process SHOULD facilitate all updates to the specification.

 A specification has five possible states that reflect its maturity and contractual weight: